dataarts/tailbone/README.md

-# Automatic RESTful backend for AppEngine

-Dirty hacking on the cheap with with no server side code and App Engines infrastructure.
+# Tailbone - Restful AppEngine and then some

+AppEngine is cheap fast and awesome.
+Using it for the first time is sometimes ... well ...
+_different_.
+There are tons of frameworks like Django or others out there that work with AppEngine, but these days I write almost all my application in javascript with AngularJS, I just need a simple backend to do its part.
+The AppEngine frameworks are awesome and for more complex things I recommend you learn them and use them.
+All this hopes to do is ease that barrier of use and get people writing their apps faster better, run cheaper, and scale well, all without having to write backend code.
+Oh is that all.
+I wrote this for me hopefully others find it useful too.
 It provides a simple restful backend setup for app engine so you can write your apps in javascript via frameworks like AngularJS or Backbone etc and not have to touch any app engine code.
 Or just using plain javascript and your own xhr calls.
+All your static resources with be served fast and efficiently and if you turn on PageSpeed on app engine you get automatic compilation of your code, image optimization, and other goodies all for free.
+It even supports large file uploads and serving via the Google blobstore.

-Also, for added capabilities, there is a javascript library auto served at /tailbone.js which does additional niceties like bi-directional binding of your model and your backend to a javascript structure with simplified queries.
+Finally, for added capabilities, there is a javascript library auto served at /tailbone.js which does additional niceties like bi-directional binding of your model and your backend to a javascript structure with simplified queries.

 - [Status](#status)